department-of-veterans-affairs/va.gov-team/products/health-care/questionnaire/engineering/testing/reset-test-data.md

 1. sign into staging.va.gov with user `va.api.user+idme.101@gmail.com`
 2. open a new tab, and go to `https://staging-api.va.gov/health_quest/v0/questionnaire_responses?source=1008882029V851792`
-3. The `entry` property is a list of Questionnaire responses.
-We care about the `resource.id` property
+3. The `entry` property is a list of Questionnaire Responses.
+We care about the `resource.id` property.
+You can use your answers to find the Questionnaire Response you want to delete.
 4. Save the id(s) for step 2

 ## 2 - Delete QR